Rimini Mini Guide

-What to See in the City
+What to see in Rimini

 There are lots of reminders of the ancient importance of Rimini in the Augustus Arch in the city.
 Nearly 10m long and 10m wide it is a stunning example of Roman commemorative architecture.
 Also from that period is the very attractive Tiberius Bridge whilst the Domus of the Surgeon is a museum setting out the development of the city over two millennia.
 The old town is picturesque and worth a trip but few tourists make it here.

 The main activity for people visiting Rimini is to enjoy the beautiful beach but there’s much more to the city.
 Rimini Fair, held annually, is a big event with dancing, processions and many stalls selling local food and drink.
 If you tire of a day on the beach then many boat trips are available from the old fishing port that will take you out to enjoy a view of the city from the sea on the gentle waters of the Adriatic.

 Rimini and the surrounding area are a shopper’s paradise.
 Rimini has a number of markets selling quality local crafts and produce.
 They also have a number of excellent shopping malls with fashion high on the agenda.
 For those with a limited budget, head out of the city on the way to San Marino and you’ll find factory outlet stores for the main Italian fashion designers.
 If you make it all the way to San Marino, you’ll find that it’s a tax free shopping zone.